Uploading an object

 If you don't have Terraform, install it and configure the Yandex Cloud provider.

-Before you start, retrieve the static access keys: a secret key and a key ID used for authentication in Object Storage.
+Before you start, retrieve the static access keys: a secret key and key ID used for Object Storage authentication.

 To create an object in an existing bucket: